Young professionals making a difference

 The Young Professionals Board is a vibrant and enthusiastic group of young people at the early stages of career development who are keen to make a difference.

-- the opportunity to work alongside the charity with briefings and knowledge into the issues facing a development charity
+- the opportunity to work alongside a development charity

 - networking opportunities with other young professionals

 - support and guidance from the Build It Development Board

-- explore, share and develop fundraising ideas to positively impact and improve the lives of the most vulnerable in Zambia
+- develop fundraising ideas to positively impact the lives of the most vulnerable in Zambia

 Quarterly meetings are held in London or via video link-up to discuss new ideas and projects and to collectively support each other.
 The board has already progressed individual and collective projects, including a fundraising challenge raising hands for the Safe Hands Appeal.

 Are you interested in global issues and able to offer ideas and skills to a group of enthusiastic and engaged group of young professionals?
 If you would like to learn more, please contact email@example.com